 1 - This button lets you go back to Basic Builder mode if you are more comfortable working with it.

-2 - Here is an instrument bar with Content blocks, Triggers, Logic blocks and an opportunity to leave a Comment inside the Flow.
+2 - Here is an instrument bar with Starting Step Triggers, Content blocks, Logic blocks and an option to leave a Comment inside the Flow.

-Comment feature allows you to leave notes and comments in the Flow which will help you communicate with other Admins right in the Flow and share your knowledge with your colleagues.
+Extras block contains Comment feature that allows you to leave notes and comments in the Flow which will help you to communicate with other Admins right in the Flow and share your knowledge with your colleagues.
 Don't worry, these comments only appear in ManyChat - your customers won't receive these notes in their messages!

 3 - Here you can check whether your Flow is compliant with the new Messenger policy changes starting March 4, 2020.
-Flow Checker will show you messages in the Flow that might not be sent to your subscribers beyond the 24-hour messaging window.
+Flow Checker will show you messages in the Flow that might not be sent to your subscribed contacts beyond the 24-hour messaging window.

 Frequently Asked Questions: